apache/whimsy/DOCKER.md

 * Board agenda web socket (used to communicate updates from the server to browsers)
 * Automatic restarting of passenger based tools when source code changes are made.
 Just restart the server instead: `apachectl restart`.
+(This must be done from a shell in the container.)

 Uninstallation procedures
 -------------------------

 * Exit out of any running containers
-* Remove the entire directory structure created as step 1 of the installation instructions.
+* `docker container prune -f`
 * `docker image rm whimsy-web`
 * `docker image prune -f`
-* `docker container prune -f`
+* Remove the entire directory structure created as step 1 of the installation instructions.